 - The person claims they have suffered a serious injury in Afghanistan and needs assistance to return to the United States, or claims they need money to travel home to visit a sick relative.
 These are all lies.
 The U.S. government and military have systems in place to evacuate service members, diplomats, and contractors who are injured or need to visit families in the United States for emergencies.

-- The person claims they are a U.S. soldier and needs you to send money so they can go on an “R&R” vacation trip to visit you.
-Again, the U.S. military has systems in place for service members to travel on leave.
+- The person claims they are a U.S. soldier who wants to visit you during their “R&R” vacation, but need you to send money or a credit card so they can buy plane tickets.
+Again, these are all lies.
+The U.S. military has systems in place for service members to travel on leave.

 - The person claims they are a U.S. military service member or diplomat, and offers you millions of dollars if you help them move money or gold out of Afghanistan.
 This is a twist on the old “Nigerian Prince” scam.

-- The person’s luck is incredibly bad – he or she has been in a car crash, arrested, mugged, beaten, or hospitalized.
-They also claim their family members are dead or unable to assist.
+- The person’s luck is incredibly bad – he or she has been in a car crash, arrested, mugged, beaten, hospitalized, etc. They claim their family members are dead or unable to assist.

 - The person sends you a scanned copy of their U.S. passport as “proof” they are a U.S. citizen, but the passport contains spelling errors, inconsistent fonts, and a “Photoshopped” image that does not meet U.S. passport photo standards.